 Coverdell grants generally are limited to a 12-month period.
-Applicants are asked to establish a project period of October 1, 2012, to September 30, 2013.
-Applicants should be aware that the total period of an award, including one that received a project period extension, ordinarily will not exceed 3 years.
+Applicants are asked to establish a project period of October 1, 2014, to September 30, 2015.
+Applicants should be aware that the total period of an award, including one that receives a project period extension, ordinarily will not exceed 3 years.